 André Trocmé: I will end up on the street or on the steps of the church.
 All that will be left for me to do is play dead.

 Just as things seemed entirely hopeless, André received an invitation to become the minister of Le Chambon-sur-Lignon.
 He knew nothing of this small village in the mountains of south-central France.
 The fact that it sat 3,000 feet up on an old volcanic plateau, hours from any major city was not appealing.
-Nor was its rather scant population of around 900 people [correction: 2,500].
+Nor was its rather scant population of around 2,500 people.
 But the position was his for the taking.
 The village offered to hire him on an interim basis, which was a calculated move.
 The Protestant Church hierarchy couldn’t block interim appointments.
 So, André really wasn’t in any kind of position to say no.

 André Trocmé: Le Chambon was a take-it-or-leave-it situation.
 I took it.